atlantic

 encoder.fit(train[cat_cols])

-# Transform the DataFrame using Label\IDF\One-hot Encoding
+# Transform the DataFrame using Label\IF\One-hot Encoding

-train = encoder.transform(X=train)
+train = encoder.transform(X = train)

-test = encoder.transform(X=test)
+test = encoder.transform(X = test)

-test = encoder.inverse_transform()
+test = encoder.inverse_transform(X = test)

 ```